 By Philip Hayden, 5th October 2018

 There are several factors to consider when assessing whether it is worthwhile for your start-up to register a trademark.
-A trademark is a relatively unique brand or statement that is attached to a product or service.
-Various content related to the brand identity can be trademarked including brand-names, symbols, logos, and certain words or phrases such as taglines or slogans.
-Registering a trademark with the relevant authority places protections around the trademark and as a result the product or brand, preventing another person or company using the same mark in that location.
-A start-up company would register a trademark with the intention of securing the unique element of their business at an early stage.
+A trademark is a relatively unique brand or statement attached to a product or service.
+Various content related to the brand identity can be trademarked including brand names, symbols, logos, and certain words or phrases such as taglines or slogans.
+Registering a trademark with the relevant authority places protections around the trademark and the product or brand, preventing another person or company from using the same mark in that location.
+A start-up company would register a trademark to secure the unique element of their business at an early stage.
 As a result, the brand or service is strongly protected for use by the start-up in the location they have registered.

 In order for a trademark to be considered in any jurisdiction, there must be some unique element that is not found in existing trademarks.
 This can range from a logo or packaging to a written statement that distinguishes your trademark from what is already in existence.
 A mark without anything relatively unique or distinctive about it will either be rejected by the regulatory body in that location or a company that holds a similar existing mark will object.
 When in doubt a full search can be done to ascertain if there are, what is called, ‘competing marks’ in existence.